DesignOpen/designopen.github.io/articles/_posts/2013-10-31-open-design-is-not-design-by-committee.md

 When implemented correctly, the Open Source workflow benefits all parties involved.
 Contributors get a chance to collaborate with designers in a more autonomous capacity than most work environments allow, and still receive feedback and encouragement from the project owners.
 The owners get outside opinions to challenge their assumptions and sometimes they get fantastic contributions worth all the hassle.
 Most importantly, all the designers involved have the privilege of improving the design community and building something they care about.

-[^1]:Eric S. Raymond has an [excellent article](http://catb.org/esr/writings/homesteading/homesteading/ar01s04.html) on the subject of Open Source Ownership.
+[^footnote]: Eric S. Raymond has an [excellent article](http://catb.org/esr/writings/homesteading/homesteading/ar01s04.html) on the subject of Open Source Ownership.